V1ncenTNg02/My-Website/README.md

 General:
 6. Get a design for medium and small screen
 7. Fill in the information in my website

 Home Page:
-1. Adjust the style of name card

 Project Page:
+1. Fill in the project card

 Contact Page:
 1. Add a finish page